Making the most of a balance transfer.

 How balance transfers work.

 A balance transfer, also known as a debt transfer, allows you to take multiple debts and transfer onto a new credit card – resulting in a single repayment.
 It's one way to consolidate debts and potentially repay them faster, by taking advantage of special balance transfer rates1.
-Special rates are often for a fixed period of time or the lifetime of the balance(s) transferred†.
+Special rates are often for a fixed period or the lifetime of the balance(s) transferred†.

-Where can I transfer debt from?
+Where can I apply to transfer debt from?

 - Store cards.